Skip to main content

 In the Mahajanpadas, the roles and status of women varied across different regions and time periods.
 Here's a general overview of the social, warrior, and queenly aspects of women in the Mahajanpadas:

-Mahajanpadas reality
+Mahajanpadas Reality

 Social Roles: